snowmass-compf2-accbeammodel/snowmass-compf2-accbeammodel.github.io/docs/source/index.rst

 .. note::

+   January-August 2021: There was a pandemic-related, temporary pause of the Snowmass process.
-   January 2021: Please read the `new timeline of the Snowmass process <https://snowmass21.org/announcements>`__.
+   Please read the `new timeline of the Snowmass process <https://snowmass21.org/announcements>`__.

 .. only:: html